ProtocolONE/ptah-docs/content/docs/edit-section.md

 If you've perfectly styled some element you can copy its properties to another element with the same type.

 {{< hint >}}
-To copy element's styles, click the element.
-At the top-left corner of the element's selection click on the *Copy icon*.
+- To copy element's styles, click to select the element in Preview Area.
+- Click on the *Copy icon* at the element's menu.

-To paste just copied styles, click the specific element.
-At the top-left corner of the element's selection click on the *Paste icon*.
+- To paste just copied styles, click to select the specific element in Preview Area.
+- Click on the *Paste icon* at the element's menu.
 {{< /hint >}}

 {{< figure src="/images/copy-style-element.gif">}}